 Every year, millions of low-income people throughout the United States struggle through serious, complex civil legal disputes without the help of a lawyer.
 Most low-income households find that private counsel is unaffordable and free legal aid is unavailable due to the high demand and legal aid programs' limited time and resources.
 More than 45 million individuals have incomes low enough to qualify federally funded legal aid, but equal access to justice is often hard to find.

 The Legal Services Corporation (LSC)—the largest federal source of funding for free legal representation in civil cases—undertook a comprehensive study that documented the existence of this "justice gap".
-In a report recently updated in 2017, LSC found that:
+In a report last updated in 2017, LSC found that:

 - LSC-funded programs turn away nearly one million cases annually due to lack of resources; untold additional clients never find their way to the programs.